 - Takes multiple bounce (scattering) events between microfacets into account.
 This gives a more energy conserving results, which would otherwise be visible as excessive darkening.

 - Is an approximation to physically-based volume scattering.
 Gives less blurry results than Cubic and Gaussian functions.

 - Random Walk

 - Provides the most accurate results for thin and curved objects.
 This comes at the cost of increased render time or noise for more dense media like skin, but also better geometry detail preservation.
 Random Walk uses true volumetric scattering inside the mesh, which means that it works best for closed meshes.
 Overlapping faces and holes in the mesh can cause problems.

 - Standard shader output.

-Below are some examples of how all the Principled Node’s parameters interact with each other.
+Below are some examples of how all the Principled BSDF’s parameters interact with each other.